dmitriklsv/tender-assignment/Readme.md

 ### Command line Instructions
-- to see all the flags
+- to see all the flags and options available in cli
     >```
     >go run . --help
     >```